Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 infantry just by having them walk in and garrison the building as if it were their own.

+:tagdef:`[BuildingType]Bunker.Raidable=boolean`
-:[BuildingType]Bunker.Raidable= (boolean): Whether or not this building can be garrisoned by an enemy player's infantry, provided the building is not already occupied.
+  Whether or not this building can be garrisoned by an enemy player's infantry, provided the building is not already occupied.

 If :tag:`Bunker.Raidable=yes` is set and the building is empty then the building